-Consensual relationships between two co-workers where no workplace power differential exists in the workplace are not "problematic relationships" as defined by this policy.
+Consensual romantic relationships between two co-workers where no workplace power differential exists in the workplace are not "problematic relationships" as defined by this policy.

+(d) Disclosure

-- (d) Disclosure - 1.
-Faculty: To the Associate Dean for Academic Affairs, Manager of Human Resources, or the President and Dean; - 2.
-Staff: To the employee's manager, the employee's Cabinet leader, Manager of Human Resources, or the President and Dean. - (e) Disciplinary or Corrective Action
+- 1. Faculty: To the Associate Dean for Academic Affairs, Manager of Human Resources, or the President and Dean; - 2.
+Staff: To the employee's manager, a member of the President and Dean's Senior Leadership Team, Manager of Human Resources, or the President and Dean.

+(e) Disciplinary or Corrective Action